 Among Hebrew speakers in Israel and other Jewish communities, there are also now several ways to grammatically eliminate the binary and express a verb or noun in gender-neutral ways.

 In Israel, one approach is to put both the male and female cases on nouns and verbs, sometimes with a period in between, so that all are fluidly included.

-German’s notoriously complicated syntax includes male, female and neutral grammatical genders.
-The neutral has usually not applied for people, with some notable exceptions.
+German’s notoriously complicated syntax includes male, female, and neutral grammatical genders.
+The neutral has usually not applied to people, with some notable exceptions.
 That’s changing.